jacbac/anneaux/README.md

 Portail Edition
 ========================

-Welcome to the Portail Edition - a totally-fully-functional Symfony2 application that you can use at your risk !
+Welcome to the Portail Edition - a totally-absolutely-not-fully-functional Symfony2 application that you can use at your risk !

 This document contains information on how to download, install, and start